 - Antibiotics.
 A clinician may give antibiotics if they diagnose infection as the DKA trigger.

-Severe cases of DKA may require intubation, though this tends to be a last resort.
+Severe cases of DKA may require intubation if respiratory failure sets in, though this tends to be a last resort.

 Preventing Diabetic Ketoacidosis